itsmeichigo/HappyPanel/README.md

 ## Discussions

-The point of this project is to learn SwiftUI and make use of its declarative syntax to build a complicated control with gestures and animation.
+The point of this project is to learn SwiftUI and make use of its declarative syntax to build a complicated control with gestures and animations in a few lines of code.
 Because the biggest motivation for me to learn something new is to be able to make something beautiful and performant.

 Below is how I tried to solve the problem - more like a note on what I learned.